psu/psu.github.io/docs/content.md

 **CSS**

-My _Zen Mods_ are small UI tweaks for the new [Zen Browser](https://zen-browser.app) based on Firefox.
+A collection of _Zen Mods_: small UI tweaks for the new [Zen Browser](https://zen-browser.app), based on Firefox.

 [github.com/psu/zen-mods](https://github.com/psu/zen-mods)